2018 NFL Free Agency updates: Winners and losers from a wild few days of moves

 Tennessee Titans

 The Mike Mularkey firing/Mike Vrabel hiring process really turned me off of the Titans, a team I was high on last year.
 But consider me back in love, or something.
 The addition of Dion Lewis in free agency gives Tennessee a really interesting group of players on offense.
-Lewis and Derrick Henry are perfect complements and can help minimize each others touches, keeping them fresh for the stretch run.
+Lewis and Derrick Henry are perfect complements and can help minimize each other's touches, keeping them fresh for the stretch run.
 The development of Corey Davis and a healthy run game with a new offensive coordinator should do wonders for Marcus Mariota.
 The Titans also made some under-the-radar moves to boost the offensive line with the signing of Josh Kline and the defensive line with the signing of DaQuan Jones.

 Losing Avery Williamson in free agency stings, but it's possible to imagine this defense being kind of good in 2018.
 Logan Ryan/Malcolm Butler/Adoree Jackson is a really nice trio of cornerbacks for the foreseeable future if new DC Dean Pees can coax the best out of them.
 People are going to focus on the return of the Texans stars and the development of the Jaguars, but I've got my eyes on the Titans in the AFC South right now.